MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-channel-group-tab.md

 Channel or group tabs deliver content to channels and group chats, which helps to create collaborative spaces around dedicated web-based content.

-Ensure that you have all the [prerequisites](~/tabs/how-to/tab-requirements.md) to build your channel or group tab.
+Ensure that you've all the [prerequisites](~/tabs/how-to/tab-requirements.md) to build your channel or group tab.

 [!INCLUDE [sdk-include](~/includes/sdk-include.md)]